domvermi/czech-industrial-economic-analysis/readme.md

-# Czech Industrial & Economic Analysis
+# Czech Economy Analysis: Employees, Wages and Industries

 In this project, I work with publicly available data from the Czech Statistical Office focused on industrial and economic development in the Czech Republic.